 - Curry paste to taste.
 I use Thai Kitchen red.
 Or add curry powder.
 Or individual spices.
 (I'm too lazy when I have a cold.)

 - Garlic to taste.
 Smash and dice a while before putting in the pot to preserve the good stuff.

 - Whatever veg you like, e.g. snow peas.

 - Lemon and lime juice.
 Lots, to taste.

 - Heat.
 Whatever you have.
 Red pepper flakes are fine.

 - Fish sauce, if you like.
 See above.

 Throw it all in a pot and simmer until the chicken is done - white inside.
 About 20 minutes.
 Top with cilantro and diced red bell pepper.

-As I learn about the healing properties of coconut, I am tending to make Tom Kha Gai – Thai penicillin with coconut milk.
-Equal parts broth and coconut milk – not the lite stuff.
+Tom Kha Gai - Thai penicillin with coconut milk - is wonderful too.
+Coconut milk has it's own healing powers.
+Equal parts broth and coconut milk - not the lite stuff - yuck.
 Might leave out the tomatoes.
 Whatever sounds good.